LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 Prolog nomenclature
 -------------------

 Being a superset of Prolog, Logtalk inherits its nomenclature.
-But its object-oriented nature introduces additional names and concepts that are not common when discussing logic programming semantics.
-We mention here the most relevant ones, notably those where semantics differ.
+But Logtalk also aims to fix several Prolog shortcomings, thus introducing new concepts or refining existing Prolog concepts.
+Logtalk object-oriented nature also introduces names and concepts that are not common when discussing logic programming semantics.
+We mention here the most relevant ones, notably those where semantics or common practice differ.

 **arbitrary goals as directives**
    Although not ISO Prolog Core standard compliant, several Prolog systems